TAO-Pilipinas, Inc.

 Geraldine Matabang is a licensed architect and environmental planner.
 She has Master of Arts in Urban & Regional Planning and Bachelor of Science in Architecture degrees from the University of the Philippines.She joined TAO-Pilipinas first as a member of its Board of Trustees in 2001 and worked full-time to head the Young Professionals Program from 2005 to 2010.
 She is currently its Core Operations Head for Internal Affairs and formerly the Education and Training Program Director where she oversaw its capability building programs for social housing projects, designed participatory shelter planning modules and facilitated trainings for government, civil society and community-based organizations.
 Ge has published manuals and monographs about community planning, disaster-resilient design and humanitarian shelter assistance.

 Dessica Salvador joined TAO-Pilipinas as an apprentice in 2015 while still a student at the Technological Institute of the Philippines where she completed her Bachelor’s degree in Architecture in 2019.
 As a student-intern, Dessica assisted in CAD production and created community planning workshop tools and scaled models of TAO’s various shelter unit designs.
-She is now a full-time staff assisting in two project areas.
+As a full-time staff, she has done construction supervision for small community infrastructure projects in Masagana Angat HOA in Bulacan.
 Dessica has special interest in the arts, joining several art contests and was a student paper cartoonist in secondary school.
 Her research interest is in sustainable architecture.
 Her undergraduate thesis focused on the integration of urban farming-based livelihood in the development of a low-income community in Quezon City.
+In 2023, she successfully passed the licensure exam for architects.
+She is currently the team leader in the ACT Co-Design project which is being implemented in Lupang Arenda, Taytay, Rizal.